• Skip to main content

 With just a few ingredients in the right proportions and minimal effort, this creamy sauce is perfect for a weeknight dinner.
 You stir together a handful of fresh ingredients and viola a delicious sauce!
 Full of creamy lemon flavor and ready in about as long as it takes to cook the pasta this is the perfect meal for any night of the week.
 Sometimes the best recipes are also the easiest.

-This easy lemon ricotta pasta has a delicious flavor and also makes a great side dish served with grilled chicken or pan fried salmon.
+This easy lemon pasta has a delicious flavor and also makes a great side dish served with grilled chicken or pan fried salmon.

 Ingredients Notes